 Tapu Tapu (is that fun to say, or what?) is the wearable wristband that all visitors to Volcano Bay receive upon entrance.
 It looks like this:

-If you connect your Tapu Tapu to your credit card (which I strongly recommend doing) you can use it to purchase things inside the park, which is super convenient.
+If you connect your Tapu Tapu to your credit card (which I strongly recommend doing) you can use it to purchase things inside the park.
+This is super convenient.
 The main purpose of Tapu Tapu is to eliminate the need to stand in line for the attractions by allowing you to select what you want to ride next and putting you in a virtual line.

 Make a plan for what/when you'll ride

-We worked our way through all of the rides that our kids were tall enough to ride and then re-rode our favorites.
-We got in line to re-ride Krakatau just before lunch, since we’d planned on a leisurely lunch and a rest.
+We worked our way through all of the rides that our kids were tall enough to ride.
+Then we re-rode our favorites.
+We got in line to re-ride Krakatau just before lunch since we'd planned on a leisurely lunch and a rest.

-There is a TON of sand at Volcano Bay.
+- There is a TON of sand at Volcano Bay.
 I know some kids with sensory issues have problems with sand.
-I don’t see any good way to really avoid sand at Volcano Bay.
+I don't see any good way to avoid sand at Volcano Bay.

-It rains almost daily in Central Florida.
-Don’t go scampering for the exits just because of a few raindrops.
-Wait it out (you’re already wet, right?) and keep riding and sliding, provided there’s no lightning nearby.
-And, just smile and wave at the people who are forming a mass exodus at the first signs of a rain shower.
+- It rains almost daily in Central Florida.
+Don't go scampering for the exits just because of a few raindrops.
+Wait it out (you're already wet, right?) and keep riding and sliding, provided there's no lightning nearby.
 That only means shorter lines for you, right?

 It's worth sticking around to check out Volcano Bay after dark.
 The volcano lights up and changes colors.